kellyycha/EatsNearMe/README.md

 * Able to filter map by category
 * Able to choose which folder to go to and name it
 * Follow friends' accounts to see their favorite restaurants
+* implicit intent to open map app to give directions

 ### 2. Screen Archetypes